-I’ve bought and sold hundreds of cars over the years, and here I’ll cover my old car evaluating process in a little more detail.
+I’ve bought and sold hundreds of cars over the years, and here I’ll cover my old car evaluation process in a little more detail.
 I’ll explain how to spot problems and a ballpark cost to repair them at a shop.
-But I’ll also indicate if these common repairs are something the DIY weekend mechanic can do themselves with little or few in the way of tools or knowledge.
+But I’ll also indicate if these common repairs are something the DIY weekend mechanic can do themselves with little or no tools or knowledge.

 Four Tests For A Golden Oldie

 All old cars have issues.
 The trick is to sell an old car at the first sign of serious trouble or avoid buying someone’s problems, whichever side of the deal you’re on.